 - Maintain a healthy weight

 Physical therapy for blood pressure can play a key role in prevention and control.
 High blood pressure or “Muscle Weakness/Deconditioning” is an acceptable diagnosis for treatment in a physical therapy clinic.
 Physical therapists are the exercise prescription experts of the medical field.
 An evaluation by a PT will allow them to tailor an exercise program to fit your specific fitness level and make sure it is the best way to treat your hypertension.
-The PT will work with you to establish fitness and health goals from hypertension therapy to include reaching a healthy weight and meeting physical activity levels that will work to reduce blood pressure numbers.
+The PT will work with you to establish fitness and health goals from hypertension therapy.
+Often, these include reaching a healthy weight and meeting physical activity levels that will work to reduce blood pressure numbers.

 Physical activity can lower the systolic (upper number) of your blood pressure between 4-9 points.
 This non-drug treatment for hypertension is a similar effect as medication.